pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 Megapixels                      : 0.296
 ```

 With the file prepared, let's log in to the upload page.
-We know it's in the reources subfolder from looking at the source code:
+We know it's in the resources subfolder from looking at the source code:

 ![wreath-resources](/assets/images/2021-04-10-22-45-56.png)